TanzaniaOfficial Name: United Republic of Tanzania

 Entry, Exit & Visa Requirements

-Tanzanian law governing visa categories is very strict.
 Volunteer activity – even if the traveler is paying for the opportunity – is prohibited on a tourist visa.
-If you are traveling to Tanzania for short or long-term volunteer, study, and/or research projects, you should ensure you have the right type of visa before entering the country.
-If you plan to engage in business or commercial transactions in Tanzania, please consult with the Embassy of Tanzania in Washington, D.C. and/or an attorney before you apply for entry to Tanzania.
-Fines for having the wrong type of visa can be as high as US $600.
-Contact the Embassy of Tanzania in Washington, D.C. prior to departure to obtain the most current visa information.
+If you plan to engage in business or commercial transactions in Tanzania, please consult with the Embassy of Tanzania in Washington, D.C. before applying for a visa.
+Visit the Embassy of Tanzania website for the most current visa information.
 Read the page on visas and immigration to ensure you will have the correct status during your visit to Tanzania.

 If a public official attempts to solicit the payment of a fine from you, ask to travel to the nearest police station to file a report regarding the incident.
 Obtain a receipt and a written report of any such transactions.
 If your passport is seized, ask for a receipt, note the officer’s name, location, and contact details and report it immediately to the U.S. Embassy.